Servicestack F# template. Starting from the Start

 ignore()

 Now, rebuild and run it.
-It will show default page on “/” location and Hello page on “/Hello” location.
-Even you can access metadata page too.
+It will show the default page on the "/" location and the Hello page on "/Hello" location.
+Even you can access the metadata page too.

-Not that tough I guess.
-A little bit more code then normal one but as in F# it will be same as normal code in C#.
+Not that tough, I guess.
+A little bit more code than normal, but in F# it will be the same as normal code in C#.

-I love SS that is true thing, but I love Nancy too.
-Will not lie on Valentine’s Day.
-Just to clarify as I used Nancy template to work with SS.
-If I have to do some web application work Nancy is weapon of choice and for API like thing SS is always there.
-People who created both are damn smart and more importantly friendly one.
-In .Net where OSS and OSS community story is not that good, these people are making the difference.
-Obviously I can’t forget to mention F# community, they are awesome.
+I love SS, that is true, but I love Nancy too.
+Will not lie on Valentine's Day.
+Just to clarify, as I used the Nancy template to work with SS.
+If I have to do some web application work, Nancy is my weapon of choice, and for API-like things, SS is always there.
+The people who created both are damn smart and, more importantly, friendly ones.
+In .Net, where the OSS and OSS community story is not that good, these people are making the difference.
+Obviously I can't forget to mention the F# community; they are awesome.